-Yorkshire is peppered with chocolate box villages, from its wonderful coastline on the East to the dramatic Dales on the West.
+Yorkshire is peppered with chocolate-box villages, from its wonderful coastline on the east to the dramatic Dales to the west.
 You can’t go more than a few miles in this wonderful place without stumbling upon one.

 If you fancy checking out some of these villages yourself take a look at some of the Gorgeous Yorkshire Holiday Cottages that you can stay in for a weekend break or holiday.

-10 of the Prettiest Villages in North Yorkshire
+Ten of the prettiest villages in North Yorkshire

 Just off the beaten track from Wensleydale to Bishopdale, West Burton is another one of those villages which just define the word pretty.
 A large village green flanked with old stone cottages is the centre point, with a waterfall and packhorse bridge to finish the scene.
 The stunning Jervaulx Abbey is just a hop, skip and a jump away too.

 Nestled between the glorious Cleveland Hills to the north and the Hambleton Hills to the south, Osmotherley occupies an enviable location on the western cusp of the moors.
 Something of a tourist hot spot these days, it retains an old world charm without succumbing to the twee.
-Several lovely cafes and pubs to enjoy and the village is flanked by some of the finest scenery in the moors…
+There are several lovely cafes and pubs to enjoy and the village is flanked by some of the finest scenery in the moors.

 Where to stay: Osmotherley Cottages